Data-Wrangling-and-Visualisation/ClimatePulse/README.md

    - **Exploration:** Matplotlib for EDA.
    - **Delivery:** Flask API to serve processed JSON data.
    - **Visualization:** Interactive panels built with Three.js and D3.js.

-### Proposed Visualizations

-1. The Temperature Warming over the World plot.
-2. CO2 emissions plots: 1st plot - linechart with average global temperature growth, 2nd plot - linechart for a distinct country (option to choose a country) + shadowed kde plot of CO2 intercecting with shadowed kde plot of global temperature (they will intersect a lot to demonstred the correlation)
-3. Global Statictics: the plot with ALL available metrics from both datasets per each country.
-The user must choose the country first, and then the plot will show him all metrics for the chosen country (yearly temperature, air pollution, percent of forests, etc.). + short summary (the co2 grows, air pollution grows, etc.) compute it after the plot generation
-4. Renewable Energy plots to see top countries: bar chart showing top 10 countries by renewable energy usage over the past 10 years.
-The user also can switch to the worst countries in this field, or check the value (average over last 10 year) of renewable energy ratio in his country.
-5. 3D globe which is covered with world countries map.
-Each country should be colored with different shades depending on how many CO2 emissions it produces.
-Hovering them we can see the exact value.

 ### Interactive Features
 - **Interactive Charts:** Points hovering allows to see more detailed information.